 Bustamante emphasizes that in general "people always assume honesty"—but only if your lies are believable.

-“Keep your lies within the realm of reality and you will nearly always convince the person sitting across from you,” says Bustamante.
-“Lying about your age within five years, your height within two inches, and your salary within $15k and nobody will ever catch you.”
-More often than not, lying begins at an early age.
-To make sure your kids aren’t doing the same lying tricks as you, check out these 40 Lies Kids Say That Parents Always Fall For.
+"Keep your lies within the realm of reality and you will nearly always convince the person sitting across from you," says Bustamante.
+"Lie about your age within five years, your height within two inches, and your salary within $15k and nobody will ever catch you."

 Avoid Knowing Things You Don't Want to Reveal